Walking on the moon

 Where there was destruction, life was reborn among rocks and volcanic ash.
 There is something that, after more than 3 centuries, still impacts us and fills us with good vibes.
-What is it?
-Discover it with this route.
+What’s that?
+Find out with one of these tours.

 From our meeting point we head towards the first volcano that started the longest eruptions in the whole of the Canary Islands, El Cuervo volcano.
 We walk around the crater discovering unique landscapes such as peculiar the badlands (malpaís) of the Volcanoes Natural Park or the valley of La Geria.

 Province: Las Palmas